akalinow/TPCReco/GUI/bin/README_clusterHistos.md

 ## Description

-The "dumpClusterHistos" executable extracts single event from the GRAW file and performs clusterization of the hits.
+The "dumpClusterHistos" executable extracts single event from the GRAW file and performs clusterization of hits.
 The resulting histograms are written to the ROOT file of choice.
 Use correct geometry_XXX.dat file for a given TPC detector (ELITPC, mini-TPC).